Murdered

 Salamondra Robinson, mother of Shanquella Robinson

-All members of the group that were in Mexico have since scrubbed their social media accounts.
-On November 18, 2023, the FBI officially opened an investigation into the death of Shanquella but on April 12, 2023, federal prosecutors officially stated that they did not have enough evidence to press charges in her death.
-The U.S. Attorney’s Office said in a statement that “the available evidence does not support a federal prosecution.”
-It was not stated how this decision by federal prosecutors would affect the investigation by Mexican authorities.
+All members of the group have since scrubbed their social media accounts.
+On November 18, 2023, the FBI officially opened an investigation into Shanquella’s death.
+However, on April 12, 2024, federal prosecutors announced they did not have enough evidence to press charges.
+The U.S. Attorney’s Office stated, “The available evidence does not support a federal prosecution.”
+It was unclear how this decision would affect the investigation by Mexican authorities.

 It’s like a nightmare.
 I can’t even sleep.
 I am just frustrated.
 My heart is just aching as a father.
 A praying man...I just want some truth because this doesn’t add up right.